openai/baselines/docs/viz/viz.md

 # Loading and visualizing results
-In order to compare performance of algorithms, we often would like to vizualise learning curves (reward as a function of timesteps), or some other auxiliary information about learining aggregated into a plot.
+In order to compare performance of algorithms, we often would like to visualize learning curves (reward as a function of time steps), or some other auxiliary information about learning aggregated into a plot.
 Baselines repo provides tools for doing so in several different ways, depending on the goal.

 ## Preliminaries